The Code Enforcement Division enforces Bay County Codes and Land Development Regulations for the unincorporated areas of Bay County.

-A: The County will be allowing temporary housing.
+A: The County will be allowing temporary housing for individuals directly affected by the hurricane.
 Applicants will be issued a Temporary Housing Authorization (no charge), and may concurrently apply for a temporary power pole permit.
-The application must be completed by the property owner, and is valid through April 2020.
+The application must be completed by the property owner, and is valid through October 2020.
 Occupants may be the property owner, family members or pre-existing tenants.
 Please contact the Code Enforcement office for applications and details.

 Q: What is the Private Property Debris Removal (PPDR) Program?

 A: The final day to apply for the PPDR program was August 2, 2019.
 To follow up on your application, you may contact Tetra Tech directly at 850-704-6041.

 A: Outdoor burning is regulated by the Florida Forest Service (FFS).
 Current state restrictions on burning include a requirement to obtain permits for piles larger than eight feet in diameter and limit the pile to yard waste.
 Yard waste is any vegetative debris such as grass clippings, brush, leaves, tree limbs, palm fronds, etc. Residents must meet the required setbacks and the debris must fit in an eight-foot diameter pile or non-combustible container.
 Outdoor burning of yard waste is allowed after 8 a.m.
 All fires must be extinguished one hour before sunset.
 It is illegal to burn household garbage including paper products, treated lumber, plastics, rubber materials, tires, pesticide, paint and aerosol containers.
 You can view burning guidelines by reading this flyer.
 You can also check the Florida Forest Service’s current fire hazard conditions here.

 Q: Can my landlord terminate my lease?
 If I am a landlord, may I evict a tenant?